 Smoking and COPD

 The group of diseases referred to as Chronic Obstructive Pulmonary Disease generally refer to a number of respiratory degenerative diseases with inflammation of the lungs including chronic bronchitis emphysema, and chronic bronchial asthma.
-Chinese medicine works affectively to address COPD, possibly reversing it depending on how early the disease is caught; unfortunately, COPD is typically well developed by the time it is diagnosed.
+Chinese medicine works effectively to address COPD, possibly reversing it depending on how early the disease is caught; unfortunately, COPD is typically well developed by the time it is diagnosed.
 In more advanced cases where symptoms have been present for some time, the herbs will likely be depended on long term to maintain an improved quality of life.